jparanada/comeonux-com/content/blog/2021-09-29-it8-considered-harmful/index.md

 This idea isn't novel.
-For instance, it's called out in [this post](https://www.freelists.org/post/argyllcms/Any-guidelines-for-creating-scanner-profiles-with-Argyll,5), which was made on the ArgyllCMS mailing list all the way back in 2007.
+For instance, it's called out in [this post](https://www.freelists.org/post/argyllcms/Any-guidelines-for-creating-scanner-profiles-with-Argyll,5), which was made on the ArgyllCMS mailing list by a poster named Gerhard Fuernkranz all the way back in 2007.
 I'll quote the last paragraph in full:

 > If you intend to scan media of a very particular type (let's for instance assume that you would like to scan inkjet prints), then it will be IMO even beneficial, if you profile the scanner using a target printed on the SAME media type which you intend to scan (-> same paper, same printer, same inks, same printer driver settings), and not with an IT8 target, which is a significantly different media type (printed chemically on photo paper) and which may likely result in a profile which suffers from metamerism if it is used for scanning the inkjet prints.
 Also note the potential media WP mismatch between the paper color of the IT8 target and the paper color of the media which you actually want to scan.